getodk/central-backend/docs/api.md

 Some additional things to understand when using this API:

-* Jubilant Garbanzo will always provide an `X-OpenRosa-Accept-Content-Length` of 100 megabytes.
+* ODK Central will always provide an `X-OpenRosa-Accept-Content-Length` of 100 megabytes.
 In reality, this number depends on how the server has been deployed.
 The default Docker-based installation, for example, is limited to 100MB at the nginx layer.
 * The `xml_submission_file` may have a Content Type of either `text/xml` _or_ `application/xml`.
-* Jubilant Garbanzo supports the `HEAD` request preflighting recommended by the specification, but does not require it.
+* Central supports the `HEAD` request preflighting recommended by the specification, but does not require it.
 Because our supported authentication methods do not follow the try/retry pattern, only preflight your request if you are concerned about the other issues listed in the standards document, like proxies.
 * As stated in the standards document, it is possible to submit multimedia attachments with the `Submission` across multiple `POST` requests to this API. _However_, we impose the additional restriction that the Submission XML (`xml_submission_file`) _may not change_ between requests.
-If Jubilant Garbanzo sees a Submission with an `instanceId` it already knows about but the XML has changed in any way, it will respond with a `409 Conflict` error and reject the submission.
+If Central sees a Submission with an `instanceId` it already knows about but the XML has changed in any way, it will respond with a `409 Conflict` error and reject the submission.
-* Jubilant Garbanzo will never return a `202` in any response from this API.
+* Central will never return a `202` in any response from this API.
 * If you haven't already, please take a look at the **HTTP Request API** notes above on the required OpenRosa headers.

 + Request (multipart/form-data; boundary=28b9211a964e44a3b327c3c51a0dbd32)